 Registered Adult Nurse jobs consist of all kinds of work and it will vary depending on your specialisation.

 Broadly, you may work in hospitals or out in the community.

 In hospitals, you could work in all kinds of inpatient and outpatient settings such as A&E, wards or an area like Oncology.

-In the community, you'll work in areas like schools, prisons or GP surgeries.
+In the community, you may work in areas like schools, prisons or GP surgeries.

 After working in front-line jobs, you may wish to move into education and managerial work.

 To do so, you will need to study further.

 Read our blog on what a registered nurse does to find out more about the different roles and settings that an RGN can work in.

 The best way to assess the jobs available is ultimately to look through them.
 Now you have an idea of what you may be expected to do as a Registered Nurse and what you must do to become one, look through our RGN jobs and familiarise yourself with potential roles that you might be interested in after you have completed your training.

 This can give you an idea of what the future may hold and help to direct your path.